urbancompasspony/server/README.md

 # Universal Server Menu

 The default code is "init", that is mentioned below.
-The "live" version is resourceless and is used when booting a LIVE USB.
+The "live" and "live-root" versions has less resources and is used when booting only in LIVE USBs.

 # What is it?